 3 copies of eligible books should be sent to the snail mail address / 3 exemplaires de livres admissibles doivent être envoyées à l'adresse de courrier:

-2012 ~ Rachel Koopmans Wonderful to Relate: Miracle Stories and Miracle Collecting in High Medieval England (Philadelphia: University of Pennsylvania Press, 2011).
+2012 (for books published in 2011) ~ Rachel Koopmans Wonderful to Relate: Miracle Stories and Miracle Collecting in High Medieval England (Philadelphia: University of Pennsylvania Press, 2011).